VViIIis/Project3/README.md

-# Project3
+# Shipping Token
-Project 3 - Shipping Token
+Project 3

 A blockchain based platform for secure booking, tracking and Management of Freight shipments across the globe
 - Based on the Ethereum network